Back to All Events

 • Insight Meditation Society 1230 Pleasant Street Barre, MA, 01005 United States (map)

-NOTE: Retreat registration opens at 1:00pm ET.
-Retreat begins at 6:00pm ET.
+residential Retreat CHECK-in opens at 1:00pm ET and retreat begins at 6:00pm ET.

-8-day Retreat with Oren Jay Sofer, Dawn Scott, Jessica Morey, Yong Oh
+8-day Hybrid Retreat with Oren Jay Sofer, Dawn Scott, Jessica Morey

 Metta means goodwill or lovingkindness in the ancient Buddhist Pali language.
 Metta meditation cultivates our innate capacity for an open and loving heart.
 Said to have been taught by the Buddha himself, this practice develops concentration, fearlessness, a sense of belonging, happiness, and a greater ability to love.
 When well cultivated, metta practice also provides a secure foundation for resilience and wise engagement amidst uncertainty and pain.